rustfoundation/safety-critical-rust-coding-guidelines/src/coding-guidelines/expressions.rst

    :scope: module
    :tags: numerics

-   This guideline applies to ArithmeticExpressions as well as any call to the integer or floating point type methods that begin with `unchecked_`.
+   This guideline applies to any call to the integer type methods that begin with `unchecked_`.

    .. rationale::
       :id: rat_7tF18FIwSYws
       :status: draft

-      The built-in semantics for these expressions can result in panics, or silent wraparound when overflow, underflow, or division by zero occurs.
-It is better to explicitly declare what should happen during these events with checked arithmetic functions.
+      The semantics for these expressions can result in panics, or silent wraparound upon overflow or division by zero occurs.
+It is recommended to explicitly declare what should happen during these events with checked arithmetic functions.

    .. non_compliant_example::
       :id: non_compl_ex_JeRRIgVjq8IE